 Jhayson was at that stage where he wanted to enjoy what he earned.
 He didn't think much about saving and budgeting.
 Warlough, on the other hand, was done with the mindless spending and the happy-go-lucky stage.
 He was taking his finances more seriously.

 But with Warlough’s encouragement and help, Jhayson began to be more conscious of his spending and saving habits.
-Being in a relationship for the last 13 years also played a big factor because they now have the same views and agree on most things about money.
+Being in a long-term relationship also played a big factor because they now have the same views and agree on most things about money.

 When it comes to money management, Jhayson lets Warlough take over.
 Since day one of their relationship, they share everything money-wise.
 They have money in their wallets for both of them whenever they need it.